 Clarify The Commitment

 In my clinical work as a marriage and family therapist, I have done therapy with clients that were most certainly in asymmetrically committed relationships.
 And just like the findings from Stanley et al. (2016), the majority of those who were weak links in these relationships were men.
 For some of these of men, it seemed like they were being dragged to therapy by their partner.
 My heart goes out to partners that long for a loving relationship, but are struggling to find it.
 How unfortunate it is the some partners choose to exercise their (weak link) power and “lead their partner on” in some cases for months and years!
-Perhaps waiting ever so patiently (or impatiently) for your partner to commit is not such a good idea, can be exhausting, and can really take a toll personally.
+Perhaps waiting ever so patiently (or impatiently) for your partner to commit is not such a good idea.
+This can be exhausting, and has the potential to really take a toll on you personally.

 If you are questioning whether your partner is really into you, and if your relationship has a future, then I would invite you to have the courage to clarify the commitment in the relationship.
 I know…I know defining the relationship can be scary, although I believe this is always the best approach.
 People communicate signals about commitment frequently so it is important to be observant, and tuned into your relationship.
 This website is called Decide To Commit for a reason after all!
 How much better it is to break up with someone who is a weak link before sliding into an apartment, getting married, and especially having children together.
 I believe anyone has the potential to be in a healthy relationship, but this generally requires taking a proactive rather than reactive stance.